Is the studio open?

 Can I come in to get a free cardboard VR headset?

-Yes, book a drop-in slot to come pick one up.
+Yes, come in to pick one up.

 Can I get inducted into the studio?

-This will allow you to loan equipment from the studio.
+If you just want to loan equipment you can complete our Loans sign-up - this will allow you to loan equipment from the studio.

 Non-COVID-19 FAQ – Please note some of the following is superseded by the above covid related FAQ